ThirtySomething/TranSVN-to-Git/README.md

 ## The process

 The first action is the creation of a workspace folder.
 Inside of this folder all work will be done.
+If there is a failure creating the folder, the program stops here.

-The next step is the creation of an empty empty [git][GIT] repository in the workspace folder.
+The next step is the creation of an empty [git][GIT] repository in the workspace folder.
 This repository contains the result of the transformation.
+If there is a failure creating the repository, the program stops here.

 Then the latest [SVN revision][SVN] number is determined.
 If the URL or the credentials are invalid, the program stops here.